top of page

 • Shark Watch South Australia does not accept any liability for trouble encountered in the surf zone or out at sea after the user has viewed content published on the Shark Watch South Australia sites.
 Trouble may relate to (but is not limited to) any harmful/unwanted experiences including shark encounters, shark attacks, becoming stuck in a rip current, drowning as well as other injuries and/or deaths occurring within the coastal/offshore environment.

-• The admin of the Shark Watch South Australia sites will frequently review feedback in the comments section of each post it has access to and will try to respond to user requests for any of the unwanted activity mentioned above.
-At anytime the admin may act accordingly to protect the effected user of the account as well as to protect the Shark Watch South Australia organisation itself by rightfully removing the persons of interest from the account along with their comments or post once confirmed as a breach of the conditions mentioned above.
+• The admin of the Shark Watch South Australia sites will frequently review feedback in the comments section of each post it has access to and will try to take action in response to user requests relating to any of the unwanted activity mentioned above.
+At any time, the admin may act accordingly to protect the victim and/or to protect the Shark Watch South Australia organization itself by taking the appropriate action of either banning the antagonist or deleting their comments from the social media site at which the malicious content was spread.

-• As Shark Watch South Australia respects the intellectual property of every individual/organisation including those who choose to engage with Shark Watch South Australia by reporting information about shark sightings and beach safety, the user must not rebroadcast content found on the Shark Watch South Australia sites without being granted the appropriate permission from the original owners themselves.
+• As Shark Watch South Australia respects the intellectual property of every individual/organization, including those who choose to engage with Shark Watch South Australia by reporting information about shark sightings, the user must not re-broadcast content found on the Shark Watch South Australia sites without being granted the appropriate permission from the original owners of the content, themselves.

-• Shark Watch South Australia has a privacy policy in place to protect the personal information of members of the public as well as other organisations who report information to Shark Watch South Australia.
-This policy states that Shark Watch South Australia will not grant any user the right to contact the person(s) of interest until Shark Watch South Australia has been granted approval to do so by the individual at hand.
+• Shark Watch South Australia has a privacy policy in place to protect the personal information of members of the public as well as other parties who report information to Shark Watch South Australia.
+This policy states that Shark Watch South Australia will not grant any user the right to contact the person(s) of interest until Shark Watch South Australia has been granted the approval to do so by the content creator, themselves.

-• Any media organisation planning on rebroadcasting our content to a national audience must also consider the terms written above before doing so.
+• Any media organization planning on re-broadcasting our content to a national audience must also consider the terms written above before doing so.

 bottom of page